General Anesthesia in Houston, TX

 Pain medication, if necessary, will be prescribed after your visit.

-If you opt for general anesthesia, we require you to have someone accompany you to your appointment that will drive you home stay with you until the effect of the anesthesia has completely worn off.
+If you opt for general anesthesia, we require you to have someone accompany you to your appointment that will drive you home.
+We also recommend that they stay with you until the effect of the anesthesia has completely worn off.

 Once you no longer feel drowsy you can resume your normal activities.

-General anesthesia is most commonly used for lengthy procedures and oral surgeries, but for some people, it can be a great benefit regardless of the type of procedure they are undergoing.
+Our surgeons will use general anesthesia most commonly for lengthy procedures and oral surgeries, like dental implant surgery.
+However, for some people, it can be a great benefit regardless of the type of procedure they are undergoing.
 General anesthesia is especially helpful if you:

-- Have a severe anxiety related to dental work.
+- Have severe anxiety related to dental work.

 - Have phobias associated with needles and drills.